CentreSecuriteIA/textbook/includes/abbreviations.md

 *[Slow takeoff]: A transition from human-level AI to superintelligent AI that goes slowly.
 This usually implies that we have time to react.
+*[slow takeoff]: A transition from human-level AI to superintelligent AI that goes slowly.
+This usually implies that we have time to react.
 *[soft takeoff]: A transition from human-level AI to superintelligent AI that goes slowly.
 This usually implies that we have time to react.
+*[Soft takeoff]: A transition from human-level AI to superintelligent AI that goes slowly.
+This usually implies that we have time to react.

 *[Takeoff homogeneity]: The degree to which the first AI systems that become superintelligent will have similar designs and goals.

 *[Homogeneous scenario]: A scenario where the first AIs to reach superintelligence are similar in nature.
+*[Homogeneous takeoff]: A scenario where the first AIs to reach superintelligence are similar in nature.
+*[homogeneous takeoff]: A scenario where the first AIs to reach superintelligence are similar in nature.
 *[Heterogeneous scenario]: A scenario where the first AIs to reach superintelligence are different in nature.
+*[Heterogeneous takeoff]: A scenario where the first AIs to reach superintelligence are different in nature.
+*[heterogeneous takeoff]: A scenario where the first AIs to reach superintelligence are different in nature.

 *[Terminal goals]: Goals which are valued as ends in themselves, rather than as means to some other end.
 *[terminal goal]: Goals which are valued as ends in themselves, rather than as means to some other end.